repeating/Blink-Detector/README.md

 ## How to run the program:
-- Clone and extract the repository.
+- Clone the repository.
-- Open terminal in the directory inside the extracted folder the extracted.
+- Open terminal in the directory inside the cloned folder.
 - Install required packages using pip:
     ```sh
     pip install -r requirements.txt